HomeOnMars/projektoOmnijo/rakontoj/Cx1_LaPerditaPrincino.md

 someone who knows what’s coming and still hopes, foolishly, for a different ending.

-She lifts both glasses—the cocktail, and the untouched tea—and calmly empties them into the sink.
+She lifts both glasses — the cocktail, and the untouched tea — and calmly empties them into the sink.
 “Your Majesty,” she says gently,
-“if I may—you should be more careful leaving these around.
+“if I may — you should be more careful leaving these around.
 What if you forget what you’ve done, and accidentally drink them after I’m gone?”
 She sets the glasses down with care.